Complete digestion of refractory platinum group metals using single reaction chamber technology

 How does single reaction chamber microwave digestion address these challenges?

 Single reaction chamber technology addresses these challenges by processing all samples within a single, pressurized chamber rather than in individually sealed vessels.
-This technology enables precise and uniform control of temperature, pressure, and atmosphere across all samples.
+This technology enables precise and uniform control of temperature and pressure across all samples.
 The system is designed using chemically resistant materials that tolerate prolonged exposure to aggressive acid mixtures, ensuring consistent performance even under extreme operating conditions.

-By combining high temperature and pressure with active stirring and controlled atmosphere, SRC technology enables rapid and complete dissolution of refractory PGMs, including metallic and oxide forms, while supporting higher sample masses than typically achievable with conventional systems.
+By combining high temperature and pressure with active stirring, SRC technology enables rapid and complete dissolution of refractory PGMs, while supporting higher sample masses than typically achievable with conventional systems.

 Experimental overview

-Representative Ir, Ru, and Rh samples, including metallic and oxide forms from different sources, were subjected to microwave-assisted acid digestion using SRC technology.
+Representative Ir, Ru, and Rh samples from different sources, were subjected to microwave-assisted acid digestion using SRC technology.
 For oxide materials, a preliminary reduction step was applied to convert the oxides into their metallic state prior to digestion.

 Digestion efficiency was assessed using a gravimetric approach, based on the determination of residual solids following mineralization.
 Multiple reagent systems were evaluated to assess both primary and alternative digestion strategies, with the goal of achieving quantitative dissolution while addressing laboratory-specific constraints related to reagent handling.